 This article was written by Douglas Idugboe and originally published on Smedio.

-What are your social media plans for 2011?
-Are you planning to use more social media for your business next year?
+Is your business all geared up for these social media challenges of 2011?
+Do you think there will be any other challenges for adopting social media in the business world next year?
 Please share your opinion by leaving a comment below this post.